Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-English homographs do not undergo any form of correction 51\% cases, utilizing the meaning of the word without considering contextual cues (see Figure~\hyperref[fig:main_t3]{3(D)} and {\em SI Appendix}, Section~\ref{SI:sub_section8}).
-In contrast, French, German, and Spanish words remain uncorrected 23.6\%, 28.2\% and 26.8\% cases, respectively.
+English homographs do not undergo any form of correction in 51\% of cases, utilising the meaning of the word without considering contextual cues (see Figure~\hyperref[fig:main_t3_2]{4} and \hyperref[SI:sub_section8]{Appendix G}).
+In contrast, French, German, and Spanish words remain uncorrected in 23.6\%, 28.2\% and 26.8\% cases, respectively.
 Therefore, non-corrected sentences are predominantly composed of English words, further reflecting the model's inability to reason within a non-English context.
-Furthermore, we note that most of the sentences in which the model gets confused correlates to English words ({\em SI Appendix}, Section~\ref{SI:sub_section8} for more details).
-The sentences the model does not correct are marked as semantically meaningful by the LLM 76\% cases, while the sentences that undergo a correction are marked meaningful 92\% cases.
+Furthermore, we note that most of the sentences in which the model gets confused correlate to English words (\hyperref[SI:sub_section8]{Appendix G} for more details).
+The sentences the model does not correct are marked as semantically meaningful by the LLM in 76\% of cases, while the sentences that undergo a correction are marked as meaningful in 92\% cases.